simon-bourne/MosquitoNet/README.md

 - It's only been built on linux with gcc 4.9.
 - Exhaustive testing doesn't tell you which scenarios failed, it just logs the check that failed.
 - Documentation.
+- It depends on boost.
+This is the only thing stopping it compile with clang.
 - Probably a load more stuff.
 Please log an issue or add a +1 to an existing issue.